arichards4814/arichards4814/README.md

 - 🎮  **I'm Currently Playing:** God of War: Ragnarök (PS5)
 - 📺  **I'm Currently Watching:** The Last of Us

-- 🔭  **I’m Currently Working On:** a side project in the Unity game engine, a monster battler that combines isometric battles with Stardew-like farming gameplay.
+- 🔭  **Side Projects I’m Currently Working On:** using the Unity game engine, i'm working on a monster battler that combines isometric battles with Stardew-like farming gameplay.
 - 🌱  **I’m Currently Learning:** C#, Systems Design, OOP Design Patterns.
 - ⚡ **Fun Fact:** I created and launched a card game on Kickstarter called Arms & Influence -> [Check It Out](https://www.armsandinfluence.com/)
 - 📫 **How To Reach Me:** I'm thedrewprint on all platforms.
 [LinkedIn](https://www.linkedin.com/in/andrewmichaelrichards/)